"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Often described as the fairytale capital, Zagreb has remained largely undiscovered by mainstream tourists due to its inland location.
-But it is a fascinating medieval city and a must-see for those seeking something different.
-From its majestic cathedral, to the archbishops' palaces, St Mark's Church and the Opera House, it is a city beaming with old-world charm.
+• Often called the fairytale capital, Zagreb is still mostly unknown to many tourists because it is inland.
+It’s a fascinating medieval city and worth visiting if you want something different.
+With its grand cathedral, archbishops' palaces, St. Mark's Church, and Opera House, the city is full of old-world charm.

 • One of the most enjoyable pleasures is simply sitting at one of the many downtown outdoor cafes and watching the world go by.